 Enterprise Edition only

 A single file may belong to one or more projects in a multi-project analysis.
-If it's a binary file such as a COM or DLL file, this will not affect the analysis.
+If it's a binary file this will not affect the analysis.
 If it's a source code file, it might have an effect on it.

 If a file belongs to several projects, Project Analyzer analyzes it as a part of the first project it's mentioned in (primary project).
 If you're analyzing a .vbg project group, the first project is always the start-up project.
 Other projects come in the order they're defined in the .vbg or .sln file, or in the order you added the single projects to the analysis.